sri037/backend_barebone/README.md

 ##### To Generate Module
 `npm run generator`

-`It asks for the module name and generates crud methods with basic model, controller, services, repo.
-   Add generated route in /module/index.ts`
+`It asks for the module name and generates crud methods with basic model, controller, services, repo.` `Add generated module route in /module/index.ts`